 Students, who have met the A-G Admission Requirements with a "C" or better and a GPA of 2.0 or above, are eligible for admission to the CSU System.

-Note: UC and CSU impacted schools may have higher GPA and test score requirements, among other criteria taken into consideration for admissions.
+Note: UC and CSU impacted schools may have higher GPA requirements, among other criteria taken into consideration for admissions.